jonathanmichel/FreeRTOS-CMake/README.md

 └── IAR\ARM_CM33\secure\secure_context.h
 ```

 We could add a directory to include in CMakeLists.txt ([here](https://github.com/jonathanmichel/FreeRTOS-CMake/blob/167a5ac0153504d88c455072fb08df05f5c3fadd/CMakeLists.txt#L17)) by choosing a specific compiler and platform and re-run CMake.
-But it will result in other inclusion errors.
+But it will result in other inclusions errors.

-It means that current CMakeLists.txt don't do the exact same task as inital Makefile.
-Why ? :(
+It means that current CMakeLists.txt don't do the exact same task as inital Makefile. :(